 In the example animations below, easing is represented by a curve on a graph where time is applied to the x axis and the transition, such as Move In, Slide, or Smart Animate is on the y axis.
 The keyframes are represented by the beginning and end points of the line of curve in the graph.

 Tip!
-Hover over the preview window in the Interaction Details panel to see a preview of your animation.
+Hover over the preview window in the Interaction details modal to see a preview of your animation.

 This is the default acceleration and is applied in a constant straight line.
 As objects in nature rarely move at a constant speed, linear curves can look unnatural or robotic.